mattlau1/assault-cube-cheats/README.md

 # Assault Cube Cheats
 ## What is this?
-This project was made for COMP6841 for my Something Awesome Project.
-It contains external and internal cheats for Assault Cube based off code from some beginner tutorials.
+This project repo contains external and internal cheats for Assault Cube based off code from some beginner tutorials.

 ## external_cheat
 - This folder contains the source code and a compiled `.exe` file